peter-zold/Data-Science-Projects/Breast Cancer Classification/README.md

 - Processed data, conducted EDA, labelled categorical values
 - Built a neural network model with an input, a hidden and an output layer
 - Evaluated the model

+## Credits
+I thank Shiddhardan for his original work on this dataset